internetarchive/archiveorg-e2e-playwright/README.md

     `brew install jq`

+- create a `.env` file by copying the contents from `.env.sample` and add the respective values you want to use for testing

 - run all the tests in headless mode and generate 1 whole test report:

     `npm run test`

-- run all the tests in headless mode by each category and generate test report:
+- run all the tests in headless mode by each category:

+    `./run-tests.sh`

+- run all the tests in headless mode by browser:

+    - chrome: `./run-tests.sh -b chrome`

-    - short tests category: `./run-tests.sh -t short`
+    - firefox: `./run-tests.sh -b firefox`

-    - long tests category: `./run-tests.sh -t long`
+    - webkit: `./run-tests.sh -b webkit`

 - run all the tests in headed mode (this will load multiple browsers):

     `npm run test:headed`

-- create a `.env` file by copying the contents from `.env.sample` and add the respective values you want to use for testing

 ## Running individual tests by category (headless mode)